ItayELY/Modal_Logic_Solving/README.md

 For Windows systems, download the precompiled binary from the Z3 releases page and extract it to a desired location.
 Add the Z3 binary directory to your system's PATH variable.
 # Usage
 Enter a formula that complies with the syntax rules detailed bellow.
 Use the following flags:
--l [number] -> level of satisfiability
+`-l [number]` : level of satisfiability
--non-incremental -> try to solve using a large QBF formula
+`-non-incremental` : try to solve using a large QBF formula
--incremental -> default case, solve by adding constraints incrementally each level
+`-incremental` : default case, solve by adding constraints incrementally each level
--get model -> print valuation of satisfying assignment for each sub-formula
+`-get model` : print valuation of satisfying assignment for each sub-formula
--print-final -> print the final formula that was passed to the solver, this formula should be satisfiable in Bolean Propositional Logic iff the original formula is satisfiable in Modal Logic
+`-print-final` : print the final formula that was passed to the solver, this formula should be satisfiable in Bolean Propositional Logic iff the original formula is satisfiable in Modal Logic

 Furmula Syntax Rules: